swcarpentry/good-enough-practices-in-scientific-computing/index.md

     choosing a region of interest in an image is inherently interactive, but you can save the region chosen as a set of boundary coordinates.

-5.  *Anticipate the need to use multiple tables (1e)*: Raw data, even if tidy, is not necessarily complete.
+5.  ***Anticipate the need to use multiple tables (1e)***: Raw data, even if tidy, is not necessarily complete.
 For example, the primary data table might hold the heart rate for individual subjects at rest and after a physical challenge, identified via a subject ID.
 Demographic variables, such as subject age and sex, are stored in a second table and will need to be brought in via merging or lookup.
 This will go more smoothly if subject ID is represented in a common format in both tables, e.g., always as "14025" versus "14,025" in one table and "014025" in another.
 It is generally wise to give each record or unit a unique, persistent key and to use the same names and codes when variables in two datasets refer to the same thing.

-6.  *Submit data to a reputable DOI-issuing repository so that others can access and cite it.
-(1f)* Your data is as much a product of your research as the papers you write, and just as likely to be useful to others (if not more so).
+6.  ***Submit data to a reputable DOI-issuing repository so that others can access and cite it.
+(1f)*** Your data is as much a product of your research as the papers you write, and just as likely to be useful to others (if not more so).
 Sites such as Figshare[^6],
     Dryad[^7], and
-    Zenodo[^8] allow others to find your work, use it, and cite it; we discuss licensing below.
-Follow your research community's
-    standards for how to provide metadata.
+    Zenodo[^8] allow others to find your work, use it, and cite it; we discuss licensing in Section [sec:collaboration] below.
+Follow your research community's standards for how to provide metadata.
 Note that there are two types of metadata: metadata about the dataset as a whole and metadata about the content within the dataset.
 If the audience is humans, write the metadata (the readme file) for humans.
-If the audience includes automatic metadata harvesters, fill out the formal metadata and write a good readme file for the humans [wickes2015][].
+If the audience includes automatic metadata harvesters, fill out the formal metadata and write a good readme file for the humans [[wickes2015](#wickes2015)].

 Taken in order, the recommendations above will produce intermediate data files with increasing levels of cleanliness and task-specificity.
 An